-- ⚠ The conditions listed above can be further aggravated by overloading, excessive tilt, or off center loads. - ▲ Lift truck tip over can cause serious injury or death if the operator is trapped between the truck and the ground.
+- ▲ The conditions listed above can be further aggravated by overloading, excessive tilt, or off center loads. - ▲ Lift truck tip over can cause serious injury or death if the operator is trapped between the truck and the ground. - ▲ Some operators travel (Drive) the machine with a raised load and reached-out mast, which is strictly prohibited by global safety rules.